Abhay17pawar/adobe_1a/QUICK_TEST.md

 # 1. Add your PDF files
 cp your-test-file.pdf sample_dataset/pdfs/

-# 2. Run the test
+# 2. Run the Docker test (only testing method)
 ./test.sh

 # 3. Check results
 ls sample_dataset/outputs/
 ```

+## Docker-Only Testing

+This solution uses Docker exclusively for testing to ensure consistency with the hackathon evaluation environment.

 ## What You'll See